elisa-tech/wg-aerospace/Aerospace-Uses-Cases.md

 ### Use Case Description

-Single computer with single function
+Single computer with single function (="APP")

-[SENS] -[ETH_MAC]-> [APP] -[ETH_MAC]-> [ACT]
+[SENS] <-[ETH_MAC]-> [APP] <-[ETH_MAC]-> [ACT]

 - Presume bidirectional connectivity from computing platform to sensor, and bidirectional connectivity from computing platform to actuator.
+- Smart sensor/actor w/ software and stack?
+- How would a system architecure look like to close the signal/application loop?
+(7 voters in total)
+  - Option A:
+    - Simulate sensor + actuator on the H/W device running the system application (1 application being the cabin application, 2 applications being the simulated sensor + actuator)
+      - A.1 Communication on software level (no physical ethernet cable) > Votes: 1
+      - A.2 Communication on hardware level using several network cards connected through H/W Ethernet (i.e. physical network-cable) > Votes: 1
+    - Thoughts: [Ivan]: Maybe we miss something because its too simplistic
+  - Option B: > Votes: 4
+    - Sensor + actuator on a general purpose computer as emulation (on non-Aerospace Linux)
+      - Attention: This probably means no real-time OS on sensor / actuator side
+    - Application computer w/ real-time Aerospace Linux running the system/cabin application(s)
+  - Option C:
+    - 3 pieces of H/W: Sensor, actuator + Computing Device
+    - Connected physically via Ethernet through switch or alike > Votes: 0
+  - Comment on votes: (1 non-voter)
-- This use case would not necessarily need an OS, but even in this case there are some capabilities we can leverage from the OS.
-Furthermore, this may be one of several use cases (functionalities) supported by the OS.
+- Comment: This use case would not necessarily need an OS, but even in this case there are some capabilities we can leverage from the OS.
+Furthermore, this may be one of several use cases (functionalities) supported by the OS. >> But an OS is implied for the Use-Case!

-### Analysis
+### Analysis of required (OS) features

-- OS provides:
+- OS must provide for the application (at least):
-    - protocol/network stack, drivers
+    - protocol/network stack, drivers (e.g. ethernet)
-    - scheduling (in presence of other functions, including protocol/network stack)
+    - scheduling (due to the presence of other functions, including protocol/network stack)
     - memory

+### Next forseable steps (TBC at on of the next meetings!)

+- Decide upon "OS"
+  - What "Linux"?
+- Come up with required steps for the "Kernel Config" (Task-Force?)
+- ...
+- Clarify assessment -> What do we want to know / to achieve? --> Link to Space Grade Linux
+- ...
+- Develop required fundamental functions ("OS / service development")
+- Develop system function(s)